The Professional Negligence Law Review: Mexico

 21 Bullying at school may generate damage and losses through actions or omissions.
 Thesis: 1a.
 CCCXIII/2015 (10a.) p.
 1641.

 22 Bullying at school.
-Constitutes major social relevance the fulfilment of diligence duties by school centres.
+Constitutes major social significance for the fulfilment of duties of diligence by school centres.
 Thesis: 1a.
 CCCLII/2015 (10a.) p.
 952.

 23 Damage originating from the negligent administration of anaesthesia generates a subjective civil responsibility.
 Jurisprudence: 1a/J.22/2011 (10A).